avik-das/garlic/recursive/README.md

 - Support more tokens in the lexer:

-  - Strings
-  - Comments
-  - Negative numbers
   - Floats
-  - Booleans
+  - Dotted lists
-  - Quoted list and atoms

 - Support a wider variety of language constructs

   - `let` bindings
-  - Dotted lists
   - `begin`
-  - Conditionals
   - Variadic functions
+  - Recursive functions

 - Implement a module system